proinsias/an-independent-mind/docs/git.md

 # Set global .gitignore file.
 git config --global core.excludesfile ~/.gitignore_global

-# Repo is accessable to all users.
+# Repo is accessible to all users.
 git config core.sharedrepository [all | world | everybody]
-# Repo is accessable only to all group memebers.
+# Repo is accessible only to all group members.
 git config core.sharedrepository [group | true]
-# Repo is accessable to users as determined by umask of files.
+# Repo is accessible to users as determined by umask of files.
 git config core.sharedrepository [umask | false]

 # Set author name.